 Surveys can get parents and staff involved in decisions

-As a governing board, you need to have a full understanding of the views and needs of pupils, staff, parents, carers and local communities.
+As a governing board, you need to have a full understanding of the views and needs of all stakeholders, including:

-Parent and staff surveys can be an effective way of getting feedback from parents and staff on a variety of subjects.
+Parent and staff surveys can be an effective way of getting feedback on a variety of subjects.

 Decide whether a survey is the best option

 Are you going to learn something you don’t